GUIDE

 The different recruitment methods include:

-- External recruitment: search for candidates outside the company via various channels.
+• External recruitment: Searching for candidates outside the company through various channels.

-- Passive recruitment: attract candidates who do not actively seek a job.
+• Passive recruitment: Attracting candidates who are not actively seeking employment.

-- Active recruitment: proactive approach to find specific candidates.
+• Active recruitment: Proactive approach to finding specific candidates.

 What is external recruitment?

-External recruitment is to look for candidates outside your business.
-This can be done via announcements on jobs, social networks, recruitment agencies, or employment fairs.
-This method makes it possible to diversify your sources of applications and to attract new and varied talents.
+External recruitment involves seeking candidates outside your company.
+This can be done through job boards, social media, recruitment agencies, or job fairs.
+This method allows you to diversify your candidate pool and attract new and varied talent.

-To go further, discover how to create a pool of candidates or learn to create a powerful career site for your future recruitments.
+To go further, discover how to create a pool of candidates or learn how to create a high-performing career site for your future recruitment needs.

-Also explore how to digitize your HR processes or improve your recruitment CRM to maximize the efficiency of your recruitment strategy.
+Also explore how to digitize your HR processes or improve your recruitment CRM to maximize the effectiveness of your recruitment strategy.